fyne-io/docs.fyne.io/started/index.md

 <div style="text-align: left" markdown="1">

 * You will need to install Go, gcc and the graphics library header files using the package manager.
-* `sudo apt-get install golang gcc libegl1-mesa-dev xorg-dev`
+* `sudo apt-get install golang gcc libegl1-mesa-dev xorg-dev libxkbcommon-dev libdecor-0-dev`

 </div>
 </div>